Return to Transcripts main page

 MACVICAR: Which window did they take you to?
 That window?
 That window?
 On Saturday afternoon?

-BOUCKAERT: It’s just a fundamental violation of the laws of war.
+BOUCKAERT: Its just a fundamental violation of the laws of war.
 The failure of the IDF to investigate and prosecute persons who engage in these kind of practices basically gives carte blanche to soldiers to violate the laws of war during military operation.
 FEINGOLD: I think I have answered the question extensively.
 It's a question of I don't know exactly if you want your own answer then say your own answer.
 I've been very clear.
 We are not talking about a playground.

 MACVICAR: It is clear what finally ended the fighting by the end concentrated in the center of the camp was the bulldozers.
 Thabet Mardawi the now jailed Islamic Jihad leader told us he had intended to fight until death as long as there was a target he could still shoot at.